310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Nazuna %}
-… Not that it really matters, but, Chiaki-chin… You say you’re zombies, but you guys are buzzing about with your backs straightened up, so it doesn’t really give me that impression.
+…Not that it really matters, but, Chiaki-chin… You say you’re zombies, but you guys are buzzing about with your backs straightened up, so it doesn’t really give me that impression.
 {% endbubble %}

 {% bubble Tetora %}